jayoungs/Elevate-Electronics-Pandemic-Sales-Analysis/README.md

 ## Caveats
-* Profit is missing as a key sales metric in this analysis due to the limitation of data.
+* Profit is missing as a key sales metric in this analysis due to the limitations of the data.
 Profit analysis should be followed.
-* If time and data were permitted, customer segmentation would have surfaced insights to help us understand different customer needs and preferences.
+* If time and data were available, customer segmentation would have provided valuable insights to help us understand the diverse needs and preferences of our customers.
 * To follow up on underperformance in Q4 2022, we should analyze more recent data from 2023 on.
-* Improve data integrity and quality
+* Improve data integrity and quality.

 ## Tableau Interactive Dashboard